varikvalefor/matel/README.md

 * Matel fully supports Matrix's text-based communication.
 * Matel is damn fast.
 * Matel's source code is readable.
+* Matel runs perfectly on the BSDs, the Linux distros, and Microsoft Windows.
 * The number of Matel's dependencies is minimised.

 ## Pronunciation